tonytvo/blog-generator/content/blog/1-page-marketing-plan/index.md

 - Once a mind is made up, it rarely, if ever, changes.
 The single most wasteful thing you can do in marketing is try to change a mind.
 The reason you blast instead of worm is that people don’t like to change their minds.
 Once they perceive you one way, that’s it.

-# The Law of Perception Marketing: Marketing is not a battle of products, it’s a battle of perception.
+# The Law of Perception Marketing: Marketing is not a battle of products.
+It’s a battle of perception.

 - It’s an illusion.
 There is no objective reality.
 There are no facts.
 There are no best products.
-All that exists in the world of marketing are perceptions in the minds of the customer or prospect.
+All that exists in the marketing world are perceptions in the minds of the customer or prospect.
 The perception is the reality.
 Everything else is an illusion.
-- What some marketing people see as the natural laws of marketing are based on a flawed premise that the product is the hero of the marketing program and that you’ll win or lose based on the merits of the product.
-Which is why the natural, logical way to market a product is invariably wrong.
+- What some marketing people see as the natural laws of marketing are based on a flawed premise that the product is the hero of the marketing program and that you’ll win or lose based on the product's merits.
+The natural, logical way to market a product is invariably wrong.
-- Only by studying how perceptions are formed in the mind and focusing your marketing programs on those perceptions can you overcome your basically incorrect marketing instincts.
+- Only by studying how perceptions are formed in mind and focusing your marketing programs on those perceptions can you overcome your incorrect marketing instincts.
 - Truth is nothing more or less than one expert’s perception.
 And who is the expert?
-It’s someone who is perceived to be an expert in the mind of somebody else.
+It’s someone who is perceived to be an expert in somebody else's mind.
 - Changing a prospect’s mind is another matter.
-Minds of customers or prospects are very difficult to change.
+The minds of customers or prospects are tough to change.
 With a modicum of experience in a product category, a consumer assumes that he or she is right.
 - Marketing is a battle of perceptions, not products.
 Marketing is the process of dealing with those perceptions.
-- What makes the battle even more difficult is that customers frequently make buying decisions based on second-hand perceptions.
-Instead of using their own perceptions, they base their buying decisions on someone else’s perception of reality.
+- The battle is even more difficult because customers frequently make buying decisions based on second-hand perceptions.
+Instead of using their perceptions, they found their buying decisions on someone else’s perception of reality.
 This is the “everybody knows“ principle.
 - Marketing is not a battle of products.
 It’s a battle of perceptions.

 # The Law of Focus: The most powerful concept in marketing is owning a word in the prospect’s mind.